rundeck/rundeck/docs/en/08-integration/01-chapter9.md

 ### Examples ###

-Here are some examples of using the `editUrl` and `remoteUrl` in a resources.xml file:
+Here are some examples of using the `editUrl` and `remoteUrl` in a resources.xml/resources.yaml file:

 Specify a simple URL for editing, which will simply produce a link: